aymanrimah/aymanrimah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Starting from October 2024 I will be a Chargé de recherche au CNRS at Laboratoire de Mathématiques de Reims (LMR - UMR 9008).
+I am a Chargé de recherche au CNRS at Laboratoire de Mathématiques de Reims (LMR - UMR 9008).

-I am currently a Research Associate at [Cambridge University](https://www.maths.cam.ac.uk/) hosted by [Pierre Raphaël](https://www.maths.cam.ac.uk/person/pr463).

-Previously, I was a Griffiths Research Assistant Professor at [Duke University](https://math.duke.edu/), hosted by [Tarek M. Elgindi](https://sites.google.com/view/tarekelgindi/home).
+During my Postdoc, I was a Research Associate at [Cambridge University](https://www.maths.cam.ac.uk/) hosted by [Pierre Raphaël](https://www.maths.cam.ac.uk/person/pr463).
+I was also a Griffiths Research Assistant Professor at [Duke University](https://math.duke.edu/), hosted by [Tarek M. Elgindi](https://sites.google.com/view/tarekelgindi/home).

 I obtained my PhD at [ENS Paris-Saclay](https://ens-paris-saclay.fr/en) and at the [Laboratoire Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/en/) under the supervision of [Thomas Alazard](http://talazard.perso.math.cnrs.fr/).
 My PhD title is "On the regularity of the flow of the Euler equations with free boundary."
 I am interested in mathematical analysis, microlocal analysis, the analysis of PDE and fluid mechanics.